dsccommunity/HyperVDsc/README.md

 ## Versions

 ### Unreleased
-* Decoupled VM generation from underlying VHD formar in xVMHyperV resourse.
+* Decoupled VM generation from underlying VHD format in xVMHyperV resource.
+ * The initial generation property was tied to the virtual disk format which was incorrect and has been rectified.
+ * __This is a breaking change__ due to the xVMHyperV.Generation property has changing from a String to an Integer.
+ * However, this change will only impact configurations that have previously explicitly specified the VM generation is either "vhd" or "vhdx".

 ### 2.4.0.0
 * Fixed VM power state issue in xVMHyperV resource